IvoSt98/anime-one-piece-quiz/README.md

  Description: Test the functionality of the 'Play Now' button to start the quiz.
 + Click the 'Play Now' button.
 + Verify if the instructions section is hidden and the quiz questions appear.
-+ Expected Result: The instructions section should be hidden, and the first question with answer buttons, score area should be displayed and the RESTART button shows up corectly..
++ Expected Result: The instructions section should be hidden, the first question with answer buttons, the scoring area should be displayed and the RESTART button should show up correctly.
 + Status: Pass

 ![Play button onclick](readme-screenshots/playButtonPressed.png)